-The number of tax registrations (tax arrears certificates) compared to the number of properties in arrears is relatively low, as many property owners have stayed the registration process by committing to payment plans designed to reduce/eliminate tax arrears.
-There are approximately 40 active payment plans with the Town.
+The number of tax registrations (tax arrears certificates) compared to the number of properties in arrears is relatively low as many property owners have stayed the registration process by committing to payment plans designed to reduce/eliminate tax arrears.
+There are approximately 25 active payment plans with the Town.
 Default of a payment plan would result in tax registration.

 Selling properties for arrears is a procedure available to the municipality to collect amounts owing.
 The Town has not had to resort to this measure for a number of years.
-The last recorded sale of property for tax arrears was prior to amalgamation.
+The last recorded sale of a property for tax arrears was prior to amalgamation.
+There was one tax sale scheduled for October 2021 that was cancelled because the outstanding taxes were paid in full.
+There are three properties at risk for tax sale mid-2022.